Fumohouse/Fumohouse/docs/src/contribution-guidelines/assets-guidelines.md

 > used, then character copyright does not apply).
 Otherwise, *both* third-party
 > copyright restrictions and the CC license apply.
 This distinction is mostly
 > important for downstream users of Fumohouse assets.

-## Your copyright

-You retain the copyright over your work unless it is released into the public domain.
-Fumohouse does not claim copyright over your work; it only uses it under the provided license.

-## Copyright declaration

-If you use any outside works in your submission, including those in the public domain, you must declare it in your submission documentation.
-You must not infringe others' copyright in your submission.
-If you believe your usage to be fair use, please note it in your declaration.

-## Credit

-By default, we will credit your contribution as long as it is in the game.
-You may request not to be credited or to be credited under a pen name, which will also be used for copyright purposes.

-## Retraction by you

-If you wish to have your contribution removed, let us know and we will do so on a *best effort* basis.
-It may not be possible to remove your contribution in a timely manner, or at all.
-Even after removal, your contribution will remain in publicly available Git history permanently, and the CC license still applies.

-## Retraction by us

-We avoid removing contributions as much as possible.
-However, it may be necessary to do so in the following situations:

-- If there were serious errors in your submission
-- If you commit a severe rule violation
-- If a rightsholder revokes the license to use the content you submitted

 ## Conventions